 Clearly, these measures can tremendously benefits companies as their operating costs are offset, and are instead allowed to be channeled to fuel productivity and spur innovation.
 However, it must be noted that not all businesses are suitable for the use of mobile app.
 For instance, a company dealing with furniture, cars, FMCGs or a B2B company may not require a mobile app because there would not be a demand for regular use of it.
 A website combined with an email will suffice.
 For companies dealing with travel services, sport equipment, apparel or dynamic content, a mobile app will be of extensive benefit.
 Thus, it is essential to identify the necessity of mobile apps for the profile of the business.

-Visit our Productivity and Innovation Credit Scheme page for more details.
+Recommend from us: Productivity and Innovation Credit Scheme »